FIFTY2Technology/ansible-role-restic_client/README.md

 If LVM is detected on a node, automatic creation of snapshots is included as part of the backup process.
 * `restic-backup.service` will be run inside a chroot of the mounted `/`-snapshot, with more snapshots mounted below, as applicable.
 * LVM logical volumes with `swap` or `tmp` in their names are not included.
 * At least 8 (eight) percent of the origins LV size must be free space in the LVM volume group for snapshots.
 A good estimate is to not let logical volumes (LVs) take more than 90 percent of the available space in a volume group (VG), or 10% free extents and you should be good to go.
+More is better, see point below.
+* To prevent failing backups due to full and invalidated snapshots, LVM gets configured to automatically extend snapshot sizes once they reach 80 percent capacity (can be disabled).
 * Only logical volumes are considered that are mounted at the time of the playbook run.
 To add or remove LVs, mount/umount them and rerun the playbook.
 * Tested with ext4 and xfs filesystems on LVM.